This is the comprehensive listing of all of the hacks in the

 Hacks during 2009

-Hackers take advantage of the resemblance of the Great Dome's construction work to a music staff.
+Hackers note the similarity of the Great Dome construction to a musical staff

 Hackers placed a large statue of the Greek goddess Athena in Killian Court on the first day of final exams.